RayHightower/rayhightower.github.octo-broken/source/_posts/2014-06-10-citizen-science-with-openrov.markdown

 Thousands of professional and citizen scientists are now using OpenROV to explore bodies of water that have never been explored so thoroughly before.
 Vast portions of our planet's oceans remain unexplored.
 What will our citizen scientists discover?

 ###Tethering
-Radio waves don't travel very well underwater, so ROV communication happens through a tether, a line of copper wire that carries signals between the controller and the ROV unit.
+Radio waves (like WiFi) don't travel very well underwater, so ROV communication happens through a tether, a bundle of copper wires carrying signals between the controller and the ROV unit.

+A web application, built with Node.js, runs on the OpenROV.